khaled-mehizel/HR-analysis/README.md

   ```
   It's not as dynamic as I'd like, but it's readable, and reliable, which are the most important aspects in code.

 - We check the rest of the data using Excel because we have 21 columns.
+No need for any joins, but it's still quite annoying, heh.

 ### General statistics, for our cards: